CoRe: Color Regression for Multicolor Fashion Garments: Model

+The LAB colorspace best models perceptual distance in colorization \cite{zhang2016colorful,cheng2015deep}: thus, the chosen regression objective is $\mathcal{L}_{L2}$, the \textbf{Euclidean distance} between predicted and ground truth colors converted to LAB rather than RGB.
+Our two losses --- color naming $\mathcal{L}_{CE}$ and color regression $\mathcal{L}_{L2}$ --- are summed before backpropagation; this enables the learning of all architecture components end-to-end.

-\subsection{Discussion: Analogy with Faster R-CNN}
+\subsection{Discussion: analogy with Faster R-CNN}

-Our two-stages approach is highly inspired from \textit{Faster R-CNN} \cite{ren2015faster}.
+Our two-stage approach is highly inspired by the \textit{Faster R-CNN} \cite{ren2015faster} architecture.
 The anchors of the Region Proposal Network are replaced by color names.
-Given a selected anchor (\textit{color name}), the final regression adds a small continuous offset leading to a precise color quantified as RGB values.
-In both cases, the \textbf{first classifier} gives a rough estimate, refined by the \textbf{second regression} stage.
+In both cases, the first classifier gives a rough estimate, refined by the second regression stage.
+Specifically, given a selected anchor (resp. color name), the final regression adds a small continuous offset leading to a more precise box (resp.
+RGB values).
+Non-maximum-suppression algorithms are also standard to handle overlapping crops in object detection.